Dean, Carson College of Business

 Hunter earned his doctorate in industrial relations and human resource management from the Sloan School of Management at the Massachusetts Institute of Technology, his master’s in philosophy, politics and economics from Oxford University, and his bachelor’s in business at the Wharton School of the University of Pennsylvania.

-Program Director, Graduate and Online Programs, Carson College of Business
+Associate Dean, Graduate and Online Programs, Carson College of Business

 Cheryl Oliver, Associate Dean for Professional Programs in the Carson College of Business, is a member of the Dean’s leadership team.
 She leads the highly recognized and respected online MBA, Executive MBA and online undergraduate programs in business at Washington State University.

 These programs are designed to deliver on the WSU mission at scale, providing value to all stakeholders regardless of their physical location.
 Additionally, she has invested in providing brand differentiating opportunities for veterans, military members, and their families to pursue their MBA, ensuring support commensurate with their experience and needs.

 This portfolio of programs is consistently recognized as top in the country for quality programming, outstanding faculty and student success.
 Cheryl began her career in the K-8 education system, earning her undergraduate degree in elementary education with an emphasis in K-8 teaching.

 She holds a Master’s in Education Administration with an emphasis in higher education administration and student affairs as well as a Master’s in Business Administration.
 Ms. Oliver is active in the region supporting programs that emphasize access to education and wellness.